spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 2. From the left **Main Menu**, select **Profiles**.

-3. Click the profile you updated.
-Palette displays the profile details and profile stack.
+3. Select the profile you updated.
+Palette displays the profile details and stack.

 4. Check that profile details display your changes.

+To learn how to apply the changes to your clusters, review [Apply Profile Updates to Clusters](#apply-updates-to-clusters).

 ## Update a Profile Layer